 In March 2022, the learning activities started as well in Bunj-Maban, with four learners completing the programme in August.

-In 2023, the programme has been implemented in Old Fangak, and will soon start to be rolled out in Lankien.
+In 2023, the programme was implemented in Old Fangak, and in 2024 it was also fully completed in Lankien.